Most Dangerous Cancers in Men and Women

 • 3% - Brain & Nervous System

-“Cigarette smoke is by far the highest cause of lung cancer in the U.S., but exposure to other environmental factors could also increase your risk.
-Radon gas, which is naturally occurring in the soil and can collect in indoor spaces, is the second leading cause of lung cancer, accounting for an estimated 21,000 deaths per year.
-Secondhand smoke, asbestos, radiation, air pollution and diesel exhaust are other contributing factors,” Dr. Nish says.
+“While cigarette smoke is by far the primary cause of lung cancer in the U.S., it isn’t the only risk.
+Radon gas — which occurs naturally in soil and can build up inside homes — is the second leading cause of lung cancer overall and number one cause among non-smokers, accounting for an estimated 21,000 deaths per year.
+Other contributing factors include secondhand smoke, asbestos, radiation, air pollution and diesel exhaust,” Dr. Nish says.

 “These signs and symptoms of lung cancer don’t usually appear until the cancer is more advanced.
 Early detection is very important, so talk to your doctor about screenings available to you,” Dr. Nish says.